JJWallis/tip-calculator/README.md

 form.addEventListener('change', (e) => inputValidate(e.target))
 ```

-On the contrary to multiple other solutions I viewed for this challenge, I decided to use an object to store the user's input which would each be dynamically added with a key name matching the id of the input.
-This contrasted to many other solutions that used three individual variables to store the corresponding data, which took up quite a few more lines of code.
+On the contrary to multiple other solutions I viewed for this challenge, I decided to use an object to store the user's input which would dynamically store each value added to it with a key name matching the id of the input.
+This contrasted to many other solutions that used three individual variables to store the corresponding data, which took up more lines of code.

 The final calculation performed by the function above would only occur if all three keys were present, and based on a change event firing from any of the inputs.
 Having examined other solutions, a more appropiate event to listen for would have been the input event so the user could receive live updates as they entered data.